codes1gn/chopper/README.md

 sudo ./llvm.sh 11
 ```

-After ensuring that all of the environment dependencies are ready, let's start building the project as follows
+After ensuring all environment dependencies above, let's start building the project

+## Step 2 - Build chopper

+It support the a simple `python-like` installation with setuptools.
+This will install the standalone python modules into your OS envs.

 <font color=Blue>**STEP1**</font> The project depends on three externals included that llvm-project, pybind11 and pymlir, so them must be cloned firstly as follow.